valentingol/cliconfig/docs/quickstart.md

   updates but will be updated if the copied key change during a merge.
 * `@def`: This tag evaluate a mathematic expression to define the parameter value.
-  The value associated to a parameter tagged with `@def` can contain bools, numbers, full flat parameter names, binary operators (+, -, *, /, **, //, %, &, |),
-  comparison operators and if / else statements.
-The expression is evaluated with ast tree and without eval (safe to use).
+  The value associated to a parameter tagged with `@def` can contain bools, numbers, full flat parameter names, binary operators (+, -, *, /, **, //, %, &, |, and, or), comparison operators, if / else statements and lists.
+The expression is evaluated with using ast tree and without eval (safe to use).
 * `@type:<my type>`: This tag checks if the key matches the specified type `<my type>` after each update, even if the tag is no longer present.
 It supports basic types (except for tuples and sets, which are not handled by YAML) as well as unions